5 Days on the North Shore of Lake Superior

 A stroll around the artsy town of Grand Marais reveals an eclectic mix of restaurants, shops and galleries.
 Dabble in the arts at the Grand Marais Art Colony, the state's oldest arts school.
 Founded in 1947, it offers a wide variety of workshops that will help you express the inspiration you feel while surrounded by the beauty of Lake Superior.
 Another Grand Marais gem, the North House Folk School seeks to enrich lives and build community by teaching traditional northern crafts in a student-centered learning environment.
 Art galleries in town include the Johnson Heritage Post Art Gallery, Betsy Bowen Studio, Eight Broadway and Sivertson Gallery.

 For outdoor enthusiasts, there are golf courses, lakes for canoeing and kayaking, and streams for fishing.
 In the winter, snowmobile, snowshoe and cross-country ski trails abound.
-After working up an appetite, indulge in the local fare at The Angry Trout, Blue Water Cafe, Crooked Spoon and Sven & Ole's.
+After working up an appetite, indulge in the local fare at The Angry Trout, Blue Water Cafe and Sven & Ole's.
 After dinner, catch a show at the Grand Marais Playhouse or enjoy local music at several establishments around town.

 Head north another 35 miles to Grand Portage where you can tour Grand Portage National Monument, a reconstructed trading post of the late 1700s, and learn about the area’s Ojibwe culture and the lives of the fur traders.
 Nearby, on the Canadian border, a short hike in Grand Portage State Park leads to a spectacular view of the Pigeon River High Falls, the tallest waterfall in Minnesota.